 Irish Stew.
-An old fashioned favourite with a new twist to make it even more flavourful!
-This is comfort food at it’s very best.
+An old fashioned favourite with a step by step recipe to make it even more flavourful!
+This is comfort food at its very best.

-This great fall dish is made up of 3 elements that come together to make one of the most delicious beef stews I have ever made.
+This great fall dish is made up of simple elements that come together to make one of the most delicious beef stews I have ever made.
 Yes, you can make it with traditional lamb or mutton too.
-It’s made by separating the cooking into three district parts.

 I start with a great homemade beef stock which we almost always have on hand now.
 You can learn how to economically make beef or chicken stock in the oven here.